 YOU AGREE THAT THE ENTIRE RISK ARISING OUT OF YOUR USE OF THE SERVICES, AND ANY SERVICES REQUESTED IN CONNECTION THEREWITH, REMAINS SOLELY WITH YOU, TO THE MAXIMUM EXTENT PERMITTED UNDER APPLICABLE LAW.

-a.
-Limitation of Liability.
-Catalyst shall not be liable for indirect, incidental, special, exemplary, punitive or consequential damages, including loss profits, lost data, personal injury, or property damage related to, in connection with, or otherwise resulting from any use of the services regardless of the negligence (either active, affirmative, sole, or concurrent) of Catalyst, even if Catalyst has been advised of the possibility of such damages.
+- Limitation of Liability.
+Catalyst shall not be liable for indirect, incidental, special, exemplary, punitive or consequential damages, including lost profits, lost data, personal injury, or property damage related to, in connection with, or otherwise resulting from any use of the services regardless of the negligence (either active, affirmative, sole, or concurrent) of Catalyst, even if Catalyst has been advised of the possibility of such damages.

 Catalyst shall not be liable for any damages, liability or losses arising out of: (1) your use of or reliance on the Services or your inability to access or use the Services; or (2) any transaction or relationship between you and any third party, even if Catalyst has been advised of the possibility of such damages.
 Catalyst shall not be liable for delay or failure in performance resulting from causes beyond Catalyst’s control.

-If you do not understand any of the foregoing Terms and Conditions or if you have any questions or comments, we invite you to contact our User Services team by email at [email protected].
+- Additional Assistance.
+If you do not understand any of the foregoing Terms and Conditions or if you have any questions or comments, we invite you to contact our User Services team by email at [email protected]